Skip To Main Content

 Counselors

-6th Grade (M-Z) and 7th Grade Counselor, Mrs. Elisha Drake
+6th Grade and 7th Grade (A-L) Counselor, Mrs. Elizabeth Howard

 photo of Bailey Roy

 Welcome Back, Bearcats!
-I am so excited to be back at AMS for my second year as your 6th (A-L) & 8th grade counselor.
+I am so excited to be back at AMS for my third year as your 7th (M-Z) & 8th grade counselor.
 I was born in Fort Worth, TX but lived in Japan and Arizona throughout my middle school and high school years.
 I recently taught 2nd grade and 4th grade before pivoting to middle school.
 If I am not at school, you can see me watching movies, reading a book, or hanging out with my dogs.

 My goal here at AMS is to help students reach their fullest potential!
 Please don’t hesitate to reach out if you have any questions.
 I look forward to this school year together!